 - Desired AFUE value: 80% AFUE

-Next, you’ll need to look up the price of the equipment that you want.
-Finding the prices is the tricky part.
+Next, you’ll need to look up the price of the equipment that you want and factor it into your calculated HVAC installation cost.
+Finding these prices is the tricky part.
 These are based on the brand and model that you’d like to choose, as well as the calculations we just made in step one.

 Unfortunately, manufacturers and contractors don’t publish this information…it’s a secret.
 Why?
 Who knows…but we have access to a full contractor pricing database of 1,000’s of different units in our HVAC Design & Consultation Program, so let’s choose one for our example calculation.
 We’ll go with Carrier equipment, since our readers always bother us about them (despite us telling them that they are overpriced):